polyaxon/polyaxon/site/faq/use-custom-domain.md

     - kubernetes
 ---

 Polyaxon chart provides support for Ingress resource.
-You need to set `ingress.enabled` to `true` and `serviceType`  to `CluterIp` and choose an `ingress.hosts` for the URL.
+You need to set `ingress.enabled` to `true` and `gateway.service.type`  to `CluterIp` and choose an `ingress.hosts` for the URL.
 Then, you should be able to access the installation using that address.

-If you want to use your own Ingress Controller such as Nginx or Traefik you maybe want to set `serviceType`  to `CluterIp` and integrate Polyaxon with your custom Ingress controller.
+If you want to use your own Ingress Controller such as Nginx or Traefik you maybe want to set `gateway.service.type`  to `CluterIp` and integrate Polyaxon with your custom Ingress controller.

 You can follow this steps to setup a domain: